Households Being Priced Out of the Housing Market

 The priced-out methodology can also be used to generate a housing affordability pyramid which shows that, as the price of a home increases, the number of households in each tier that are able to afford it decreases (see also the description of the pyramid).

-Prospective home buyers are also adversely affected when interest rates rise.
+Prospective home buyers in the real estate market are also adversely affected when interest rates rise.
 NAHB’s priced-out estimates show that, depending on the starting rate, a quarter-point increase in the rate of 6.5% with zero points on a 30-year fixed-rate mortgage can price over 1.1 million U.S. households out of the market for the median-priced new home.